-To stimulate all muscle groups It is best to do a range of exercises.
-A couple of good gym sessions, or power walking, stair climbing, hiking and kettle bells are all great ways of really flooding the system with a cascade of mood enhancing endorphins.
+To stimulate all muscle groups it is best to do a range of exercises.
+A couple of good gym sessions, or power walking, stair climbing, hiking, and kettle bells, are all great ways of really flooding the system with a cascade of mood enhancing endorphins.

-All weight bearing exercise will give you more muscle mass and tone, which is good for keeping bones strong, protecting against osteoporosis, improving your sense of balance and coordination, and lessening your risk of injury in general.
+ALL weight bearing exercise will give you more muscle mass and tone, which is good for keeping bones strong, protecting against osteoporosis, improving your sense of balance and coordination, and lessening your risk of injury in general.

-The more lean muscle mass you have on your body the more calories you will burn daily, even when at rest, so weight-bearing exercise is also a relevant weight and fat loss tool.
+The more lean muscle mass you have on your body, the more calories you will burn daily, even when at rest, so weight-bearing exercise is also a relevant weight and fat loss tool.

 HULA HOOPING – THE BEST BELLY TONER EVER!

-In my first 2 months of using my weighted hula hoop (I used it a lot, up to 5x 30 minute sessions a week) I went down 2 dress sizes and lost about 8lbs in weight, and I did nothing else differently.
+In my first 2 months of using a weighted hula hoop (I used it a lot, up to 5×30 minute sessions a week) I went down 2 dress sizes and lost about 8lbs in weight, and I did nothing else differently.